About us

 Read more about the Green Party policy here.

 Here in Tameside, we had our first Green Councillor, Lee Alan Huntbach representing Ashton Waterloo from 2019-2023.
-Lee has done lots of work in the ward and is a candidate on 2nd May 2024 for Ashton Waterloo.
+Lee has done lots of work in the ward and came very close to winning on 2nd May 2024 in Ashton Waterloo.

-We are a small local team and we are very proud to have candidates standing for election on 2nd May 2024 in 15 out of the 19 Tameside wards.
-This is a great achievement for us and means most voters in Tameside now have a real choice on the ballot paper.
+We are a small local team and we are very proud to have candidates who stood for election on 2nd May 2024 in 15 out of the 19 Tameside wards.
+This is a great achievement for us and means most voters in Tameside had a real choice on the ballot paper.

 We’re working progressively on local issues; to improve the lives of all people in Tameside, and to improve our local environment.
 As part of the Green Party of England & Wales, we share a deep concern for social and environmental justice, expressed through our national policies, we believe fair is worth fighting for.